 And it’s not like Hardlex is so bad.
 Yes, the crystal smudges a bit too easily but it is also quite tough.
 It doesn’t crack too easily, although if you’re determined to crack it, you just might succeed.
 However, if you’re just talking about those incidental impacts that come from everyday use, this crystal is solid.

-Here’s another similarity between the Seiko Sumo and Turtle.
-Both watches have their crowns at the 4 O’ clock position like most Seiko watches.
+There are no differences that can be seen in the crowns of Seiko Sumo and Turtle.
+Both watches have their crowns at the 4 O’clock position, just like most Seiko watches.
 In fact, the crowns on these two watches are pretty much the same thing.

-Now, just like the case of these watches, the crowns here are also quite large.
-However, they are also protected by crown guards which make the crown look less intimidating.
+The crowns in both watches are also quite large.
+However, they are protected by crown guards which make the crown look less intimidating.

 Plus, to ensure that you have a firm grip when making your adjustments, these crowns come with a fine-toothed edge.
-This ensures that your fingers don’t slip thereby making time setting easier.
+This ensures that your fingers don’t slip.
+This makes time setting easier.

 To set time and date using the crown is pretty intuitive too.
 We explained the process in our Seiko SKX007 vs SKX009 review so you could check that out.

 How does the stainless steel bracelet of the Seiko Sumo compare to that of Turtle?